pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ---
 type: docs
 no_list: true
-title: "Basic MongoDB Persistence"
+title: "Basic MongoDB persistence"
-linkTitle: "MongoDB Persistence Basic"
+linkTitle: "MongoDB persistence basic"
 weight: 1
 description: >-
      How to persist data using a MongoDB database.